 This qualification provides students with a range of entry level skills that will enhance their ability to gain employment within the health industry.
-This gualification has been designed to prepare students for a range of tasks they perform when they enter into a health and/or community services career, including; health checks, health promotion, health administration and entry pathway for workers who provide the first point of contact and assist individuals in meeting their needs.
+This qualification has been designed to prepare students for a range of tasks they perform when they enter into a health and/or community services career, including; health checks, health promotion, health administration and entry pathway for workers who provide the first point of contact and assist individuals in meeting their needs.

-SIS30115 Certificate II and III in Sport & Recreation
+SIS20115 Certificate II in Sport & Recreation + SIS30115 Certificate II and III in Sport & Recreation